 Verify that the descrambled data matches the original data.

 ans = logical 1

 bits— Input sequence

-The scrambler initialization used on the transmission data follows the process described in IEEE Std 802.11-2012, Section 22.214.171.124 and IEEE Std 802.11ad-2012, Section 21.3.9.
+Section 184.108.40.206 of specifies the scrambling and descrambling process applied to the transmitted data.
 The header and data fields that follow the scrambler initialization field (including data padding bits) are scrambled by XORing each bit with a length-127 periodic sequence generated by the polynomial S(x) = x7+x4+1.
-The octets of the PSDU (Physical Layer Service Data Unit) are placed into a bit stream, and within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
-The generation of the sequence and the XOR operation are shown in this figure:
+The octets of the PSDU are placed into a bit stream, and, within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
+This figure demonstrates the sequence generation and XOR operation.

 Conversion from integer to bits uses left-MSB orientation.